tatran5/Reservoir-Spatio-Temporal-Importance-Resampling-ReSTIR/README.md

 Fortunately, in the end, our school IT helped us set things up at a lab that had computers with graphics cards that met our requirements.

+#### Restrictions on remote computers
+We still could not build the project on the provided computers by our school.
+We narrowed down that a .bat file to update dependencies for Falcor library for some reasons could not run.
+After some debugging effort, we realized that the .bat file needs to run some PowerShell files, but the school computers do not allow us to run .ps1 files that are not digitally signed by the school itself.
+There went another exchange with our school IT.
+They ended up configuring on I configured the PowerShell Execution Policy on those machines to allow .ps1 files to run and added us to the Local Administrators Group so that we could make changes to the machines as needed.
+We did run into the problems where VS threw error for missing [pybind11 library](https://pybind11.readthedocs.io/en/stable/installing.html), and we were able to resolved by installing it.

 ## Build and run
 *Please let me know if you run into any problems building and running the code.
 I would be happy to assist, and it would be useful for me to know so I can update this section.*
 * **Windows 10 RS5 or later**